-The very best internet optical illusions around
+59 of the best internet optical illusions around: You won't believe your eyes

 There are also some amazing pictures that look like one thing but turn out to be something quite different.

-We've gathered together a collection of the best from around the 'net - pictures that'll have you scratching your head, questioning your eyesight and generally feeling perplexed by their existence.
+We've gathered together a collection of the best from around the internet - pictures that'll have you scratching your head, questioning your eyesight and generally feeling perplexed by their existence.

 Wonderfully weird greyscale store